brian3kb/digichain/keyboard-shortcuts.md

  - Trim Right : will trim  both left and right of the sample.
  - Pad With Zero : allow entering a custom value to pad the sample with in seconds.
  - L : Toggles hiding/showing of the rendered list of samples.
+ - Editor Crop : Crop selection to a new sample (but stay in the current sample).

 **Ctrl + Click**
  - Slice Grid Number Buttons : prompts to enter a custom value for the slice grid.